 Can’t buy your way out

-Investing in the right tools is important.
+Investing in the right tools such as a data catalog is important.
 They need to enable your team to solve business problems collaboratively to multiply the value of their insights.
-But you can’t buy your way out of your data problem.
+But you can’t just buy your way out of your data problem.

 Instead, direct your attention to your people.
 Who do you email to ask for clarifications when working through projects?
 How do you verify your data?
 What you’ll quickly realize is that every team and every person in your organization has a stake in data.